-Test Certificate of Proficiency to be submitted

-TOEIC Official Score Certificate

-TOEFL (iBT) Test Taker Score Report

-TOEFL (iBT) Home Edition, Paper Test Taker Score Report

-Edition

-IELTS Test Report Form

-₩If you have taken IELTS Online, please

-download and print out a PDF of the Test Report

-Form (Test Report Form for Candidates) from the

-Test Result Confirmation page and submit it.
+Test Certificate of Proficiency to be submitted TOEIC L&R Official Score Certificate : Items mailed to your home, Digital Official Score Certificate.
+Items printed at home are not acceptable.
+However, Items printed at home that can be identified by the QR code may be submitted.
+TOEFL (iBT) Test Taker Score Report : Items mailed to your home.
+Items printed at home are not acceptable.
+TOEFL (iBT) Home Edition, Paper Test Taker Score Report : Items mailed to your Edition home.
+Items printed at home are not acceptable.
+IELTS (Academic Module) Test Report Form : Items mailed to your home. %If you have taken IELTS Online, please download and print out a PDF of the Test Report Form (Test Report Form for Candidates) from the Test Result Confirmation page and submit it.

 - You must submit a Certificate of Proficiency showing test score results from one of the foreign language proficiency tests listed above (original only with your photograph attached, photocopies not accepted) with application documents or before the start of Academic Exam I. as required by the exam supervisor, etc. The examination date on the certificate should be within two years prior to the day of the Academic Exam.
 You will be deemed ineligible for admission if you fail to submit a qualified foreign language Certificate of Proficiency.
-The Graduate School will return the submitted Certificate of Proficiency at the time of your interview. - The Graduate School does not recognize scores of institutional program tests such as the TOEIC-IP or TOEFL-ITP, nor does the university recognize the TOEIC Bridge or TOEIC S&W tests.

-3) Means of converting respective foreign language assessment test scores into the equivalent foreign language test score for admissions are detailed as follow.
+The Graduate School will return the submitted Certificate of Proficiency at the time of your interview. - The Graduate School does not recognize scores of institutional program tests such as the TOEIC-IP or TOEFL-ITP, nor does the university recognize the TOEIC Bridge or TOEIC S&W tests. - Means of converting respective foreign language assessment test scores into the equivalent foreign language test score for admissions are detailed as follow.
 The decimal score rounds it off.